crashpro33/Checkpoint-System/README.md

 # Checkpoint-System
-Simple system that uses a game object's position as a respawn location and moves it when reaching a checkpoint.
+Simple system for Unity that uses a game object's position as a respawn location and moves it when reaching a checkpoint.